Adityajha0808/Labyrinth/README.md

 A step tracker and a time tracker is also implemented to mark down the user's statistics.

-As the player completes the puzzle, a greeting prompt is thrown which shows the time taken and the total number of steps to complete maze; And allows if user want to restart!
+As the player completes the puzzle, a greeting prompt is thrown which shows the user statistics and allows if user want to restart!